owerdogan/whoami-project/README.md

 <!-- ABOUT THE PROJECT -->
 <h2 align="center">About the project</h2>

-__In its simplest and shortest definition, Whoami is a user friendly privacy/anonymity tool with its ease of use and simple interface.__
+__In its simplest and shortest definition, Whoami is a user-friendly privacy/anonymity tool with its ease of use and simple interface.__
 Whoami uses __9+__ different modules to ensure the highest possible level of anonymity also solves possible problems without disturbing you with the __Bug fixer__ module, which is in development.
 You can find the <a href="#modules">descriptions of the modules below</a> and more detailed information on the website.